uvong/savings-tracker/README.md

 # Indigo

-Keep track of your short and long term savings goals by using our Indigo, a savings tracker web application!
+Keep track of your short and long term savings goals by using Indigo, a savings tracker web application!
 Our program has a progress bar for each goal.
 All you will need is the goal amount and you start making deposits.

 Indigo allows for multiple users to log-in and personalize their own financial goals.
 Invite your friends and family and try Indigo now!